frdedynamics/hvl_robotics_website/_pages/shared_pages/ur-related-pages/ur1-basic-move.md

 ## Tasks

+{% capture notice-2 %}
-1. Repeat Universal Robots Academy Task 4.
-Creating a program, but this time on a **real robot**.
+**Repeat Universal Robots Academy Task 4.
+Creating a program, but this time on a real robot**:
-    1. Make a triangle using MoveJ, then using MoveL, and finally using MoveP.
+* Make a triangle using MoveJ, then using MoveL, and finally using MoveP.
-    2. Pick up a box with the robot, then place it somewhere else.
+* Pick up a box with the robot, then place it somewhere else.
-2. Repeat Universal Robots Academy Task 10.
+**Repeat Universal Robots Academy Task 10.
 You may find it in the **PROTrack** section of the Universal Robots Academy - not in the **Core** section.
 The task is named feature coordinates.
-This time you will compute the task on a **real robot** and you decide the real/imaginary box.
+This time you will compute the task on a **real robot** and you decide the real/imaginary box.**:
+{% endcapture %}

+<div class="notice">{{ notice-2 | markdownify }}</div>

 ## Race pace

 Finally!
 A challenge. 🤖🔧

-A series of requirements are listed below, make a program to fulfill them.
+A series of requirements are listed below, make a program to fulfill them all!

 Make the movements as fast and as smooth as possible!
+Without endangering the robot or the humans!
 {: .notice--warning}

 1. Build the course in the picture below.